Westhoughton: Transport

 The M61 motorway passes through the north of the town which it serves by junctions 5 and 6.
 The A58 and the A6 cross the town as do the B5236, the B5235, and the B5239.
 The motorway separated the townships of Hunger Hill and Chew Moor from the rest of Westhoughton and the Bolton Road was completely severed.
-A new link road, Snydle Way, was built between Chequerbent and a spur to the old Bolton Road, via a roundabout at M61 junction 5.
-Snydle Way, a broad, dual carriageway, was built to full 4 lane motorway standard, with a broad centre verge allowing widening to 6 lanes.
+A new link road, Snydale Way, was built between Chequerbent and a spur to the old Bolton Road, via a roundabout at M61 junction 5.
+Snydale Way, a broad, dual carriageway, was built to full four lane motorway standard, with a broad centre verge allowing widening to six lanes.
 The original intention was that it would form the beginning of a new motorway, running southwest, linking the M61 with the M6.
 Although the route was fully allocated and all planning and public consultation completed, the project was shelved due to financial constraints.